SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

 | 39  | All   | Lack of an onboarding process made it difficult for users to discover certain features.                  | ?        |    Alvien/Mazen/Z'arn             |

 FG: Focus Group

+### References
+[1] Benchmark the usability of your digital products: SUS scores. (n.d.).
+Graphite Digital.
+[Online].
+Available: https://www.graphitedigital.com/insights/sus-scores-usability#:~:text=The%20average%20SUS%20score%20is,with%20minimal%20need%20for%20improvements.
+[Accessed: June 12, 2024].